-*Many of our Nebraska turkeys again weighed in over 21 pounds, with many Big Old Tom Gobblers weighing around 23 pounds.
-In 2014 we had incredible 14 double gobbler harvests.
-Our turkeys harvested again this year average age was 3 years old!
-With higher number of 4 and 5 year old Boss gobblers.
+*Many of our Nebraska turkeys again weighed over 21-23 pounds, with many Big Old Tom Gobblers weighing over 23 pounds.
+In 2015 we had incredible 9 double gobbler harvests.
+Our turkeys harvested again average age was 3 years old!
+With high numbers of 4 and 5 year old Boss gobblers.
 We have an excellent proven population of old mature gobblers with many having tree hanger spurs!

-*We practice "No Shooting Jakes".
-Jake numbers this spring were very good from a great hatch in our hunt area the year before!
+*We practice "No Shooting Jake's".
+Jake numbers this spring were very good from a good hatch in our hunt area the year before!

 Return to topic list